SMTG-Bham/doped/docs/Dev_ToDo.md

     this to their docs as example use cases as well.
 Also include examples of extending to non-radiative carrier capture calcs with `CarrierCapture.jl` and `nonrad`.
 Show example of using `sumo` to get the DOS plot of a defect calc, and why this is useful.
-  - Worth adding a very short example showing how to set `MAGMOM`s for AFM/FM systems (see Dan & Abdullah chat)
   - Note about SOC for chemical potential calculations ([FERE paper](https://doi.org/10.1103/PhysRevB.
     85.115104) suggests that the SOC effects on total energy cancel out for chemical potential calculations, but only the case when the occupation of the SOC-affected orbitals is constant